wp-plugins/wp-imageflow2/readme.txt

 `[wp-flowplus]`

-## The following basic options are supported
+##The following basic options are supported

 **orderby**
-: specify how to sort the display thumbnails.
+:specify how to sort the display thumbnails.
 The default is "menu_order".
 This supports the standard WordPress options: menu_order, title, post_date, rand, ID

 **order**
 : specify the sort order used to display thumbnails.
 ASC or DESC.
 For example, to sort by ID, DESC: